aceisScope/GCP_DE_Notes/README.md

 - Clustering: data with a particular cluster key is stored together. to further reduce scan of unnecessary data.
 - Slots: unit of computational capacity required to execute SQL query

+### Pricing

+- On-demand pricing.
+With this pricing model, you are charged for the number of bytes processed by each query.
+The first 1 TB of query data processed per month is free
+- Flat-rate pricing.
+With this pricing model, you purchase slots, which are virtual CPUs.
+When you buy slots, you are buying dedicated processing capacity that you can use to run queries

 ### Best Practices

 #### Controlling Cost